 Yesterday I wrote:

-It is important to distinguish between two different ways of understanding poverty: Absolute poverty and relative poverty.
+It is important to distinguish between two ways of understanding poverty: Absolute and relative poverty.
 Absolute poverty is the absolute minimum that people need to survive from day to day.
 Theoretically, the poverty threshold would not change from nation to nation or place in time.
-If everyone in a population lived at the absolute poverty level and we doubled their wealth we would have eliminated poverty.
+If everyone in a population lived at the absolute poverty level and we doubled their wealth, we would have eliminated poverty.

 Relative poverty is based on a statistical distribution.
-Theoretically, we could place the amount of wealth each person or family has on a continuum.
-Then we decide that people who are below some percentage cutoff line on the continuum (5%?
+Theoretically, we could place each person's or family's wealth on a continuum.
+Then we decide that people below some percentage cutoff line on the continuum (5%?
 10%?
 20%?) are in poverty.
-The only way poverty is eliminated here is when everybody makes exactly the same amount of wealth; otherwise there will always be someone who is relatively poorer than others.
+The only way poverty is eliminated here is when everybody makes the same amount of wealth; otherwise, there will always be someone relatively poorer than others.

-Last December the Economist had an article that is a wonderful case study in relative poverty called The Mountain Man and the Surgeon.
+Last December, the Economist had an article that is a wonderful case study in relative poverty called The Mountain Man and the Surgeon.
 It compares the lives of Enos Banks from Eastern Kentucky and Mbwebwe Kabamba from the Democratic Republic of Congo.

 When Americans hear the words “poor” and “white”, they think of someone like Mr Banks.
 He has half a dozen cars in varying states of disrepair parked outside his trailer, car-parts everywhere and a pile of crushed Pepsi cans below his porch.